-Barcode Verification Reports are special scans of barcodes (on their final printed label or packaging).
+Barcode Verification Reports are test scans of barcodes on their final artwork, printed label or packaging.
 The barcode is given a grade which represents how easy it is for scanning machines to read it.
 A passing grade is A, B, C or D.

 Our verification tests are performed using the latest verification technology to internationally accepted barcode standards.
 If your retailer requires verification, make your order below & then post/courier your barcode to us (on its final printed label or packaging).
 Reports take 2-3 days after receiving your barcode (we will email the verification report to you).
 You can find out if you are likely to require verification on our barcode acceptance page.

 Verification report for your completed artwork or finally printed packaging.

 After you order barcode verification, please post a copy of your final printed barcode (our address is on our Contact Page).
 To our knowledge, our verification reports are accepted by all retailers in the UK and Europe.
 We know that the only retailer that will not accept our verification reports is Woolworths Australia (Woolworths Australia requires their verification reports to be done directly by GS1).